saugabriele/NetSec_lab/README.md

 - Users can select between "DoS/DDoS" or "Other" traffic types to evaluate the model.
 - The accuracy of the classifier is calculated based on its performance in detecting the correct labels for each subset.

-## How the NTC Model Works

-### Input:
-- The model takes in network traffic data for TCP and UDP protocols, where each record represents a flow of packets.

-### Processing:
-- The connection state for TCP packets is classified as "Suspicious" or "Not Suspicious" based on predefined mappings.
-- The model computes the percentages of packets (TCP/UDP) that meet certain conditions (e.g., packet count, byte size).

-### Thresholds:
-For each subset, the model checks whether:
-- The percentage of suspicious TCP connections exceeds the threshold.
-- The percentage of UDP packets exceeding feature thresholds is significant.

-### Output:
-- The model outputs a predicted label for each subset: `1` for "DoS/DDoS" and `0` for "Other".
-- The accuracy of the predictions is evaluated against actual labels.

 ## Requirements

 ### Libraries: